 2018 Imagine the Possibilities Tours

 Over twenty cities across Texas will once again invite potential investors, downtown developers, entrepreneurs, as well as the less experienced, but community-minded individual looking to be part of downtown's transformation, to imagine the possibilities in May 2018.
 This is nearly double the number of cities that participated last year in the now annual Preservation Month event.
-The concentrated statewide effort creates synergy and excitement for Texas' historic downtowns and the website provides the perfect matchmaking platform.
+The concentrated statewide effort creates synergy and excitement for Texas' historic downtowns and helps bring the site to life.
 Selected properties featured on each city’s DowntownTX.org page will be open and accessible to the public, and tour attendees can obtain additional information on downtown development and business resources at a central gathering point.
 See the Photo Gallery below for highlights from 2017.

 Cities and Dates